Help preserve lives and donate to provide non-lethal aid to Ukrainian armed services.

 LEO WOLANSKY

 Leo is an AI and Data professional with experience across the private, public, and non-profit sectors.
-He is currently Strategic Projects Lead at Scale.ai where he develops large-scale datasets to train large language models.
-Prior to Scale, Leo was Director of Product for The Rockefeller Foundation Health Initiative, where he funded and built products that leverage data to improve the world’s preparedness and response to infectious disease threats.
+He is currently General Manager at Mercor where he builds large-scale datasets to train AI models.
+Prior to working in AI Data, Leo was Director of Product for The Rockefeller Foundation Health Initiative, where he funded and built products that leverage data to improve the world’s preparedness and response to infectious disease threats.
 There, he served as an advisor to non-profits, social enterprises, and multilateral organizations like the WHO.
 Leo is a graduate of The University of Pennsylvania.

 PAUL SHMOTOLOKHA